magomimmo/modern-cljs/doc/tutorial-07.md

-In this tutorial we're going to explore CLS compiler optimizations by using the usual `lein-cljsbuild` plugin of `leiningen` and we'll discover a trouble we'll solve by using the latest release of lein-cljsbuild (i.e. lein-cljsbuild 0.3.0).
+In this tutorial we're going to explore CLS compiler optimizations by using the usual `lein-cljsbuild` plugin of `leiningen` and we'll discover a trouble which we will solve by using the latest release of lein-cljsbuild (i.e. lein-cljsbuild 0.3.0).

 ## Introduction

 In the [previous tutorial][1] we came in contact with `:export` directive been attached to `init` function.
-That directive had the scope to protect that function from being evantually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.
+That directive had the role of protecting the function from being eventually renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace`, namely `:simple` and `:advanced`.